orbisgis/h2gis/README.md

 - R-Tree indexing

 ### H2Drivers
-H2Drivers is a collection of drivers to read and write new formats with H2.
-H2Drivers takes advantage of the TableEngine API to wrap in the H2 table model file format as shapefile, csv, ascii...
-With the H2Drivers a user can execute SQL queries on another disk file format than H2.
+H2Drivers makes use of the TableEngine API to add H2 read/write support for file formats such as .shp and .csv.
+With H2Drivers, the user can execute SQL queries on file formats other than pure H2.

 Both H2Spatial and H2Drivers are licensed under the GPL 3 license terms.